scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Asterisk is a popular open source solution
     - SIP call through a single proxy
       - RFC 3261
-      - Again appreciate the three phases!
+      - Again, appreciate the three phases!
       - <img width="676" alt="screen shot 2018-07-30 at 6 33 23 pm" src="https://user-images.githubusercontent.com/5629547/43427341-2080319c-9427-11e8-93f3-1337a73ecfe6.png">
       - Appreciate the similarities to EMAIL (HELO -> 250 vs. INVITE -> 180)
-      - Regarding the above diagram, its not immediately apparent where the capabilities exhange is happening.
+      - Regarding the above diagram, its not immediately apparent where the capabilities exchange is happening.
-        - Be aware that this could simply piggy back on the the call setup portion (Within the same packet)
+        - Be aware that this could simply piggy back on the call setup portion (Within the same packet)
     - <img width="652" alt="screen shot 2018-07-30 at 6 39 52 pm" src="https://user-images.githubusercontent.com/5629547/43427541-f977712c-9427-11e8-969d-b6178b6c87d7.png">
     - Learning from the past: What prevents loops in IP routing networks?
       - TTL!